MKTHEPLUGG/edge-cloud/docs/setup/hardware/storage/DietPi/migrate-boot-device.md

 ## Step 2 : Partition and Format your Storage Device

-**Remark**: if your image doesn't use 2 partitions just create one.

 1. **Partition the SSD**:
    - Open the `fdisk` tool to create two partitions on the SSD: one for `/boot` and one for `/`.
      ```bash